Can You Use Zelle With A Credit Card? (Explained)

 Anyone with a bank or credit union account in the United States can receive money from you using Zelle.

-All you need is the U.S. cell phone number or email address linked to their Zelle account.
+All you need is their U.S. cell phone number or email address linked to their Zelle account—and even if they haven't enrolled with Zelle, they'll be provided with the steps they need to receive their money.

 3. Decide How Much to Send